-Recently I came across research for High Intensity Training, otherwise known as HIT on a BBC TV documentary featuring Dr Michael Mosley.
-The purpose of the study was to do with exercising, how to improve your memory fast and how training for 3 minutes a week can get the important benefits of exercise.
+I came across research for High Intensity Interval Training, otherwise known as HIIT on a BBC TV documentary featuring Dr. Michael Mosley.
+The purpose of the study was to do with exercising, and how training for 3 minutes a week can get the important benefits of exercise.

 US scientists believe that a human being needs 150 minutes of steady exercise a week, or 75 minutes of exerted exercise a week to be healthy.
 So how is exercising only 3 minutes a week as good as, if not better than 150, or even 75 minutes a week?

 The answer lies in the extreme exerted effort sustained for a short burst of time.
 The documentary had Dr. Mosley on a stationary bike cycling casually for a couple of minutes, then on the most difficult setting, cycle as hard as he could for 20 seconds.

 He then relaxed for a couple of minutes and then went as hard as he could for another 20 seconds.
 He repeated this process one more time until he did 60 seconds of strenuous cycling for a total of 7 minutes on the bike.
 He then repeated this three times in a week for four weeks (12 minutes of intense exercise in total).

 The results after four weeks showed Dr Mosley his insulin sensitivity had improved by a remarkable 24 per cent, something you would be unlikely to see after many hours of conventional exercise.
 His aerobic fitness also improved by 10 per cent as well as many other benefits.

 What has this got to do with memory training?